 But there’s more to the WhatsApp Business Platform.
-With 1,000 free business-initiated messages each month, you can start building and testing full customer journeys from multiple entry points.
+With 1,000 free marketing messages each month, you can start building and testing full customer journeys from multiple entry points.
 Once you’ve created paths that connect and convert, you’ll be able to scale up and roll out more broadly with our paid tiers.

 Meet Your WhatsApp Account Page

 If the thought of utilizing “dev resources to deploy a cloud API solution,” caused some anxiety about how your team would use WhatsApp Business Platform, there’s good news: Managing your messages, templates, and accessing your analytics is handled inside the Facebook Business Manager.
 The WhatsApp dashboard is an intuitive way to manage your conversational business on WhatsApp.

 Your main dashboard page gives you a quick glimpse of your WhatsApp accounts, current account limits, and recent product news.
 In the left-hand column you’ll see four main account tools: Insights, Message Templates, Phone Numbers, and Catalog.
 We won’t cover all of these in detail here – if you want to dive deeper make sure to check out our documentation.

 This page will show the phone numbers associated with your various WhatsApp Business Platform instances, their display names, and current statuses.
 You’ll also be able to download the certificates for all approved names needed by your devs to finalize deployments.